Special minors

 Students must declare a special minor by the end of their third semester by completing the appropriate form as indicated below in the description and requirements for each minor field.

-With the exception of the economics minor and methods minors (who may choose an exam or paper defense), special minors do not take a minor field comprehensive exam.
-Instead, students write and defend a special minor paper, which is graded by a committee of three faculty members.
+Methods minors may choose to take an exam at the same time that exams in the traditional subfields are offered, or they may write and defend a special minor paper.
+Formal political theory minors write and defend a special minor paper, which is graded by a committee of three faculty members.
 These papers must be defended with a passing grade by the end of January of the student’s third year in the Ph.D. program.

 The department advises students pursuing special minors to complete course requirements and defend special minor papers by the beginning of the fifth semester.
 Special minor paper defenses should take place no later than early in the fifth semester.
 Defending the minor paper early in the fifth semester will allow time for any revisions needed for a passing grade to be completed before the January deadline.